bradgwest/paap/notes/snippets.md

     to aid in those efforts.
 If we're able to identify features of artwork that are more highly priced, then we can tune AI generative models to more highly weight those features which were highly priced.

+*   In the past (time period), neural networks have become the gold standard for computer vision tasks, including clustering.
+We chose this method simply because it's better than other methods.

 ## Model